‘One Incident Is Too Many’: Violent Weekend Sees 4 Shootings Stretching From Coconut Creek To SW Miami-Dade

 And gunshots also rang out in Coconut Creek, where the body of 33-year-old Justin Liddell was found in a car in a parking lot on the 4300 block of Coconut Creek Parkway.

-While it seems like a lot of shootings in one weekend, former Miami Police Maj.
+While it seems like a lot of shootings in one weekend, former Miami-Dade Police Maj.
 Ignacio Alvarez, who is now an attorney, says we have to put the numbers into perspective.

 “You’re talking about four instances, but over a tri-county area.
 What we do need to look at is where we are at today,” he said.
 “And when you look at the statistics being put out by the Miami-Dade Police Department, violent crime is down 19.75%.”

 “One incident is too many – there were four.
-What we do need from the community is for the community needs to be involved, give information, give witnesses, give anything they know about an incident, work with the police departments,” he said.MORE NEWS: 'We Want To Send A Very Clear Message To Thugs In Power;' Hundreds Rally In Miami In Support Of Planned Protests In Cuba
+What we do need from the community is for the community needs to be involved, give information, give witnesses, give anything they know about an incident, work with the police departments,” he said.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 Police agree they need your help solving all of these cases.
 So anyone with information about any of the shooting is asked to call Crime Stoppers.
 The Broward the number is (954) 493-8477, while the Miami number is (305) 471-8477.